hm82/profile-app/README.md

-# profile-app / Professional Profile Registry
+# Resume Registry with New Features

-A simple Profile App based on Coursera's [Web Applications for Everybody](https://www.coursera.org/specializations/web-applications) Specialization

-## Features
+## Stack
+PHP
+-   PDO
+JavaScript
+- jQuery

 ## Files
 - index.php (Master Page for the Application )